 - Mudge House A-100

 (Themed Living Communities such as Henderson Wellness House, Sustainability House and Clyde House are filled through an application based process outside of Special Interest Housing.
-Residents interested in applying for Henderson Wellness House should visit the Henderson House information page.)
+Residents interested in applying to these houses should visit the "Themed Living Communities" page.)

 Special Interest Housing assignments are determined by the Student Life Office.

 Once a resident’s name appears on a Special Interest Housing roster, that individual will be assigned to that particular room for 2015–2016 academic year and will not be eligible to participate in any future phases of Room Selection.
 Residents assigned to Special Interest Houses will also be required to sign a Non-Retention form when the group is offered the space, and will need to sign their Housing License Agreement online through the Room Selection application once a specific room assignment has been made.

 All questions regarding Special Interest Housing should be directed to the Student Life Office.